Predicting Out-of-Domain Generalization with Neighborhood Invariance: Experimental Setup

 \subsection{Data Preprocessing}

-Image classification datasets are preprocessed by normalizing pixel values and resizing to 32 $\times$ 32 if necessary.
+Large ImageNet scale datasets are preprocessed using the pipeline provided by \citet{taori2020measuring}.
+Small scale image classification datasets are preprocessed by normalizing pixel values and resizing to 32 $\times$ 32 if necessary.
 We use the same preprocessing steps for sentiment analysis and NLI experiments.
 All data is first tokenized using a GPT-2 style tokenizer and BPE vocabulary provided by \texttt{fairseq} \citep{ott2019fairseq}.
 This BPE vocabulary consists of 50263 types.
 Corresponding labels are encoded using a label dictionary consisting of as many types as there are classes.
 Input text and labels are then binarized for model training.